symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

 If everything is successful, the node will receive the encrypted message through :ref:`WebSockets <websockets>`.
 Once the node decrypts the private key of the potential delegated harvester, the node owner may **add R as a delegated harvester** if the following requirements are met:

 - The node permits delegated harvesting.
-- The node has harvesting slots available.
+- The node has harvesting slots available (See next section).
 - The remote account has never sent or received transactions before.

 As the remote private key is **saved on disk** by the node, even if the node disconnects temporarily the persistent delegated harvesters will be reestablished once the node reconnects to the network.